Stubborn fat around the waist? This is what you need to know about it.

 Because it is close to the liver where it can most quickly be converted back into energy if needed.
 There it provides the body with protection ready for the next stress attack.
 It’s the way for your body to try to help.
 To continue providing the energy it thinks you need, it tries to keep a convenient fat store ready for constant use and creates cravings, and increases appetite to ensure good supplies of necessary fuel.

 Why does this affect in particular women in their 40s?

-This is due to the combined effect of female hormone changes, slower metabolism and stress with high cortisol levels.
-Especially when going into menopause, your body will be keen on keeping this fat around the middle, a plant for oestrogen in order to protect the bones from osteoporosis.
+This is due to the combined effect of female hormone changes, slower metabolism, and stress with high cortisol levels.
+Especially when going into menopause, your body will be keen on keeping this fat around the middle, a plant for estrogen to protect the bones from osteoporosis.

 So what can we do to get rid of this stubborn fat in the middle?

 The aim is to change your body’s underlying biochemistry so that it gets the message that it is OK to let go of the fat it is choosing to store around the middle of your body.

 1. Avoid any sugar and refined carbs (read my previous blog on hidden sugar for more information on the subject)

 2. Eat little and often to keep the blood sugar stable and avoid glycaemic peaks because when blood sugar drops your body release adrenaline and cortisol to stabilize it and now we know what this can cause.